Skip to main content

 How this random student picker works

 Paste or type your student names — one per line — and press Pick.
 The picker animates through the list and lands on a randomly selected name.
 You can choose whether picked names are removed from the pool (so no one is called twice) or stay in for another round.
-That's it: no accounts, no class codes, no setup beyond pasting a list.
+That's it: no class codes or setup beyond pasting a list.

 Random student picker vs. drawing sticks from a jar